 Plot your content accordingly; the context mix

 Once you’ve identified your content themes, you need to drill down a bit deeper.
-If you’re a blogger with an existing website, you can look from the top down at all of your content and allocate it into each of your new theme areas.
+If you already have a website, you can look from the top down at all of your content and allocate it to each of your new theme areas.
 This should help you to spot where you’ve got gaps in your current content.

-If you’re new to blogging, this gives you a great fresh slate to work with!
-You can use your diagram to help you plot pieces of content for each content theme you’ve decided upon.
+If you’re new to blogging, this gives you a great fresh slate to work with.
+Use your diagram to help you plot pieces of content for each content theme you’ve decided upon.
 The most important thing to remember when you’re working on this part of your blog planning is the context mix.
 Keep your content three-dimensional, interesting and contextual.